jupp0r/electron/docs/tutorial/support.md

 ### macOS

-Only 64bit binaries are provided for macOS, and the minimum macOS version supported is macOS 10.10 (Yosemite).
+x64 and arm64 binaries are provided for macOS, and the minimum macOS version supported is macOS 10.10 (Yosemite).

 ### Windows